Local Link

 Logo/Branding

-All of the branding decisions were focused on the brand values that were selected
+All of the branding decisions were focused on the brand values that were selected.
+Warm, friendly colors and typography to feel exactly how people want to feel when moving to a new place.

 High-fidelity Wireframes